Elevate Jacksonville Staff

 Tina Givens is an experienced professional with nearly 20 years of service to non-profit organizations in marketing and fundraising roles.
 Prior to joining the Elevate Jacksonville team, she oversaw viewer fundraising as Director of Development at a national, educational television channel.

-She holds a Bachelor’s degree in Business Administration from Fisk University (Nashville, TN) and is a second-year graduate student at Grace College (Winona Lake, IN) pursuing a Master’s degree in Non-Profit Management.
+Tina holds a Bachelor’s degree in Business Administration from Fisk University (Nashville, TN) and recently completed a Master’s degree in Non-Profit Management at Grace College (Winona Lake, IN) .

 Carla Austin, Program Director